 Scoop mixture into a piping bag fitted with a star tip and set aside until ready to assemble the macarons.

-Once you’re ready, pipe the ganache onto a macaron and sandwich with another macaron.
+Once you’re ready, pipe the peanut butter filling onto a macaron and sandwich with another macaron.
 Repeat with all macarons.
 Optional: garnish with melted chocolate and chopped up peanuts for some added texture!